Advice - General / VAT (Value Added Tax)

 A business is defined as "low cost" if its VAT inclusive expenditure on goods is either:

-- less than 2 per cent of their VAT inclusive turnover in a prescribed accounting period; or
+- less than 2 per cent of its VAT-inclusive turnover in a prescribed accounting period; or

-- greater than 2 per cent of their VAT inclusive turnover but less than £1000 per annum.
+- greater than 2 per cent of its VAT-inclusive turnover but less than £1000 per annum.